-Bebchuk and Cohen regress a dummy variable for whether a firm is incorporated and physically located in the same state, which they refer to as a state's "retention rate," on a set of firm (such as sales and number of employees) and state-level variables (such as population, per capita income and number of firms located in-state), along with two state corporate law variables, a dummy variable for whether a state has a version of the Model Business Corporation Act (a model statute, drafted and periodically revised by the business law section of the American Bar Association, for the purpose of providing a template for states' corporation whereas it is possible that the choices are not independent (i.e., a firm might first decide to reincorporate out of its state of location, and once deciding to do that, it compares Delaware to other states, rather than comparing the location state and all the other domiciles choices simultaneously).
-In that case, a nested logit model is more appropriate.
-There are statistical tests (see, e.g., Greene, 2000, p.
-865), to determine whether choice alternatives are codes),22 and a takeover statute index, which Bebchuk and Cohen constructed by adding up how many statutes a state has from among five specific types of takeover statutes.
-Two state-level independent variables are significant: the takeover statute index and an interaction term between a firm's sales and the population of the state in which it is physically located, and are dummy variables for geographical region.
-The authors conclude from these results that takeover statutes dictate the choice of domicile.23
+Bebchuk and Cohen consider a logit model of whether a firm is incorporated and physically located in the same state, which they term a state's "retention rate," as a function of the following: firm-level (such as sales and number of employees) and state-level variables (such as population, per capita income and number of firms located in-state), along with two state corporate law variables, a dummy variable for whether a state has a version of the Model Business Corporation Act (a model statute, drafted and periodically revised by the business law section of the American Bar Association, for the purpose of providing a template for states' corporation codes),24 and a takeover statute index, constructed by adding up how many statutes a state has from among five specific types of takeover statutes.
+Two state-level independent variables are significant: the takeover statute index and an interaction term between a firm's sales and the population of the state in which it is physically located, as are dummy variables for geographical region.
+The authors conclude from these results that takeover statutes dictate the choice of domicile.